I needed to import classes, so I wrote a patch for it. It's not beautiful, but it works.

 It uses my csv.lib.php.
 In the meantime I found that there is also csv support in import.lib.php, but I didn't look into how that works yet.
 I suppose this (and my other patches) should use that instead of creating a new file.

-Updated by Bas Wijnen about 8 years ago
+Updated by Bas Wijnen almost 10 years ago

 Classes are invisible for users.
 The administrator can use them to mass-subscribe and mass-unsubscribe users to sessions or courses.

 I will probably need the ability to create groups inside a course from classes as well.
 If I do, I'll write a patch if it isn't possible yet (I don't think it is).